 Out-of-Licensing Compliance Warnings and Solutions

 Cisco Meraki devices use the Cisco Meraki cloud for centralized management and control.
 The Cisco Meraki cloud is licensed on a “per device, per year” basis.
 Each organization is licensed for a certain number of devices through a termination date.
 When out of compliance, due to expiration of licenses or insufficient device counts, you will be notified by e-mail.

 This e-mail will begin with "Thank you for being a valued Cisco Meraki customer.
 Our records show that your organization is over the device limit for your Cisco Meraki Cloud license."

-To see the current status of your licensing, login to Dashboard and go to Organization > License info.
+To see the current status of your licensing, login to Dashboard and go to Organization > Configure > License info.
 This page will include information about your licensing status, MX Advanced Security features (if applicable), license expiration date, and details of your current and licensed device counts.
 Points where you are out of compliance will be indicated in red.
 To return your organization to a compliant status, you will need to purchase the appropriate licensing.

 For more information about Cisco Meraki licensing, please review the Licensing FAQ.

 To purchase licensing, contact your Cisco Meraki account executive, or visit Sales Contacts.